fenggo/ReaxFF-nn_for_lammps/README.md

 # ReaxFF-nn for lammps
+*ReaxFF-nn* stand for Reactive Force Field with neural networks.

 Through this package can use ReaxFF-nn with LAMMPS simulator.
 Replace the "REAXFF" folder in "lammps/src/" directory with folder in this package and compile LAMMPS with commond like: